oscar-barlow/portfolio-website/src/_posts/2019-10-23-my-personal-engineering-principles.md

 ## You are not so smart
 I like to remember that my brain, although I it's capable of some pretty neat stuff, has limitations.
 Any software system more complex than a pet project is likely too complex for me to have full, detailed knowledge of all of its components and all of its behaviours.

 This is why I write tests.
-This is why I write unobfuscated code.
+This is why I write non-obfuscated code.
 This is why I design systems to be failure tolerant.
 This is why I seek broad input on a problem, and the shape of the solution.

 ## No matter how much it looks like it, 'writing code' is not your actual job
 So easy to forget, because what do I spend most of my doing?
 Writing code.